How to get a hassle-free divorce in Australia

 If you meet the above requirements, then you are likely to be eligible for a divorce in Australia.

-Do you have children together?
+What if we have children together?

 If you and your spouse have children together, then the court may require further information before granting a Divorce Order, so the court understands the arrangements in place for the care, welfare, and development of the children.
+To help your kids through this difficult time, check out these 10 tips.

 What's involved in a divorce?